browserengineering/book/book/visual-effects.md

 Blending and stacking
 =====================

-To handle the order of blending operations properly, browsers apply blending not to individual shapes but to a tree of surfaces.
+To handle the order of operations properly, browsers apply blending not to individual shapes but to a tree of surfaces.
 Conceptually, each shape is drawn to its own surface, and then blended into its parent surface.
 Different structures of intermediate surfaces create different visual effects.
-Rastering a web page requires a bottom-up traversal of this conceptual tree: to raster a surface you first need to raster its contents, including its child stacking contexts, and then the whole contents need to be blended together into the parent.[^stacking-context-disc]
+Rastering a web page requires a bottom-up traversal of this conceptual tree: to raster a surface you first need to raster its contents, including its child surfaces, and then the whole contents need to be blended together into the parent.[^stacking-context-disc]

 [^stacking-context-disc]: This tree of surfaces is an implementation strategy